 Visiting Venice and failing to have a ride a gondola is like visiting Paris and ignoring the Eiffel tower.
 Venetian gondolas are traditional black boats that have been used to transport people across the narrow waterways over the past 10 centuries.
 Gondolas are designed to be operated by a highly skilled operative known as the Gondolier.

 18. Venetian cuisine is to die for.

 Feeling hungry?
 Head for one of the many cicchetti establishments favoured by the locals to enjoy an assortment of small dishes and a glass of wine, all for a few euros … delizioso!

 19. Calling Venice is easy.

 To call your friends in Venice, you’ll need to use the international dial code of +39 041.

-You can imagine yourself in Venice, visiting the incredible Piazza Sam Marco (St Marks Square) with this live webcam – click here.
+You can imagine yourself in Venice, visiting the incredible Piazza Sam Marco (St Marks Square) with this live webcam.

-Do you have any interesting or fun facts about Venice that we missed?
-Share them here in the comments section below!
+Do you know any fun facts about Venice?
+Share them in the comments below!